DefectDojo/Documentation/docs/features.rst

 Reporter
     Documents who reported the flaw.

+Reviewers
+    Document who reviewed the flaw.

 Last Reviewed
     Provides the date the flaw was last "touched" by a tester.

 Last Reviewed By
     Provides the person who last reviewed the flaw.

+Component Name
+    Name of the affected component (library name, part of a system, ...).

+Component Version
+    Version of the affected component.

+Found By
+    The name of the scanner that identified the flaw.

+Sonarqube Issue
+    The Sonarqube issue associated with this flaw.

+Defect Review Requested By
+    Document who requested a defect review for this flaw.

+Review Requested By
+    Document who requested a review for this finding.

+Jira Creation
+    The date a Jira issue was created from this finding.

+Jira Change
+    The date a Jira issue was last modified.

 Notes
     Stores information pertinent to the flaw or the mitigation.